Chrint4/Chrint4/README.md

 ## Chrint4

-Second year computer science student at University of Liverpool w/ Year in Industry.
+Third year computer science student at University of Liverpool.